oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-Operations/helidon-open-api.md

 ## A. Helidon for Cloud Native

 ## 4. Helidon and Open API
-This is an optional module for the Helidon lab, but you will need to complete it if you are going to run the API Gateway section of the cloud infrastructre lab
+This is an optional module for the Helidon lab, but you will need to complete it if you are going to run the API Gateway section of the cloud infrastructure lab

 This module is how to get Helidon to self-describe the REST API you are offering.
 There are several use cases for this, some of those are :